2018-19 COMPUTER SCIENCE COURSES VIA E-SCHOOL

 - Form and convene an external advisory team of stakeholders from education, business and technology fields; and

 - Draft a state action plan to address important issues such as equity access, teacher development and training, outreach, and funding.

-During April 2018, the work group gathered feedback from educators on proposed standards, and from all stakeholders on the draft state
+The work group has gathered feedback from educators on proposed standards, and from all stakeholders on a draft state

 What is CS?

 As the foundation for all computing, computer science is defined as “the study of computers and algorithmic processes, including their principles, their hardware and software designs, their [implementation], and their impact on society” (Tucker et. al, 2003, p.
 6).